SSWConsulting/SSW.People.Profiles/Florent-Dezettre/Florent-Dezettre.md

 quote:  "It is not a matter of luck, it is a matter of time."
 ---

-​​Florent is a Sales and Marketing Assistant at SSW.
+Florent is a Sales and Marketing Assistant at SSW.

 While helping Brittany in her tasks (Lead Generation, Email Marketing, Social Media, etc.) he is also in charge of our **SSW Digital** activities, which include Content Strategy, Google Rankings and SEO, Paid Advertising and SEM as well as Marketing Automation, among others.